 And “holy,” the roots of it, are “bring wholeness” or in Hebrew, the “shalom” of God.
 And it’s not just emotional peace, it’s the peace and the wellbeing of a life well lived, of relationships and place, living with an open and sincere conscience and to be free.
 That’s what he’s talking about.
 And it’s private and it’s who you really are.

 I think, if we could hear the mind and the spirit of Paul, as he is writing this letter, it’s to a very young man and to a very godless culture.
-And look at verses 10 through 16, he goes, “This is who these guys are.
+And look at verses 10 through 16, kind of glance, then he goes, “This is who these guys are.
 They claim to know God.
 They are taking people down bad paths.”

 Look at some of the words he says, “Silence them!”
 “Me?”
 “Rebuke them!
 Be able to stand and teach sound doctrine.
 Encourage them.”
 And so part of being the “who” that good works flow out of is being above reproach and that starts in your home, it means there’s emotional maturity in issues that probably all of us struggle with, one or two or maybe more of those.

 It has to do with the mindset we have that is outwardly focused.
-It means that there is an inner world of control and being Spirit-led, not a legalism, but a control and being Spirit-led, of doing the right thing at the right time in the right way with integrity.
+It means that there is an inner world of control and Spirit-led, not a legalism, but a control and a Spirit-led, of doing the right thing at the right time in the right way with integrity.